 Another study showed that people make a subconscious judgment about a person, environment, or thing within 90 seconds.
 That judgment was influenced, in 62%-90% of examples, by color alone.

 Colors – especially bright colors – continue to take center stage when it comes to modern logo trends, and we expect this will continue throughout 2019.

 Bright red conjures up feelings of power and risk-taking, and electric yellow highlights adventure, enthusiasm, and youthful energy.

 Bright colors are easily used by any number of businesses.

-Make sure you choose the right shade and don’t be afraid to amp up the vibrance in 2019.
+Make sure you choose the right shade, and don’t be afraid to amp up the vibrancy in 2019.